axelvaldez/radical-companies/_posts/rhatchery.live/2023-03-30-bindu-kalesan-patient-centric-healthcare.markdown

    <li>She is not a teacher or any kind of expert, just somebody who is interested in the subject.</li>
    <li>In any case, she does not wants to <em>control</em> the flow of information.</li>
    <li>She helps the team to stay focused on the questions.</li>
-   <li>Once the question is layed out clearly enough, the group turns to the Web to reseacrh the question.</li>
+   <li>Once the question is layed out clearly enough, the group turns to the Web to research the question.</li>
    <li>Then they discuss what people found in their research.</li>
    <li>They learn from each other to understand and evaluate what they have found.</li>
    <li>If they want to hear from <em>an expert</em>, they can do so.</li>
   </ul>
- <p>Tey key in all these is that people at more at ease and learn more from peers with <em>adjacent skills</em>, more experienced peers than from an authority figure (<em>e.g.</em>, the medical staff).
+ <p>The key in all these is that people at more at ease and learn more from peers with <em>adjacent skills</em>, more experienced peers than from an authority figure (<em>e.g.</em>, the medical staff).
 The more experienced peer will use language and example that are more meaningful to the learners&rsquo; level.</p>
  <p>Bringing up the group&rsquo;s level of literacy would be what patient/co-owners create by working together.
 They can then give <span class="_paradigm">RAD</span>s to each other.</p>
  <p>Note that this will involved people who want to know about a particular procedure (<em>e.g.</em>, knee surgery), or whatever other stuff people worry about and usually don&rsquo;t ask because they have always been told that they are <em>ignorant</em> and <em>don&rsquo;t ask stupid questions</em>.</p>